deavmi/twine/doc/links.md

 Calling this method iterates over every attached `Receiver` and calls their respective `onReceive(...)` methods.

-Note: that the `srcAddr` must contain the network-layer source address.
+Note: that the `srcAddr` must contain the link-layer source address.

 ### Abstract methods